banxiafire/Lab3/README.md

 If either of these aren't able to run, ask for help from those around you or your TA.

-Note: sometimes you may need to right-click the `pom.xml` file and select `Maven -> Reload project'
+Note: sometimes you may need to right-click the `pom.xml` file and select `Maven -> Reload project'.

 ## Part 2: CheckStyle
 Before we get to writing any new code, we're going to take the time to tidy up